avo-hq/docs.avohq.io/docs/2.0/controllers.md

 ```

 ### `update_success_message` / `update_fail_message`
-Overriding these methods, you can tell Avo what message to display when update succeed or fail, respectively.
+Overriding these methods, you can tell Avo what message to display when `update` succeeds or fails.

 ```ruby
 def update_success_message